wevm/viem/site/op-stack/guides/deposits.md

 import { publicClientL2 } from './config'

-// Build parameters for the transaction on the L2. const request = await publicClientL2.buildDepositTransaction({
+// Build parameters for the transaction on the L2. const args = await publicClientL2.buildDepositTransaction({
   mint: parseEther('1')
   to: account.address,
 })